Get in touch:

 I often crashed my steps along the promenade

-Then laughed, unplanned
+I smiled, then laughed, unplanned

-Pace maintained, chest puffed with joy and pride and wonder
+Pace maintained, chest puffed with joy and pride

 Before leaping again into the unknown

-Of life stirring small and unseen within
+A life stirring small and unseen within

 The universe, I thought, had whispered

-Things land on me often enough:
+Things land on me often enough with less romance:

 Rain, bugs, a pigeon’s well-aimed drop